Georgia Travel Guide

 Paragliding

-Hiking and trekking
+Hiking and Trekking

 Otherwise, in the Svaneti region there are the most spectacular routes in the country, with lakes and glaciers in the heart of the Greater Caucasus.

-Urbex and Soviet Past
+Urbex and Soviet History

 Georgia Fun Facts